- Crack Drug Facts

 What Does Meth Look Like?

-How meth looks depends on its form.
-Pill or powder forms of regular meth are normally white and taste bitter, while crystal meth looks like glass fragments or shimmering bluish-white rocks.
-Meth has no smell.
+The appearance of meth varies based on its form.
+Regular meth in pill or powder form is normally white and has a bitter taste.
+Crystal meth looks like glass fragments or shimmering bluish-white rocks and has no distinct smell.

 How Is Meth Used?

 Meth is used differently in its various form, such as swallowing a meth pill or smoking crystal meth.
 Some people snort powder meth, while others dissolve the powder form in alcohol or water and then inject it intravenously.

 The effects of methamphetamine use are similar to amphetamines and cocaine, with short-term effects including:

 - Suppressed appetite